worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 Now that we have each winning pattern in an array, we can loop through each of them to see if there is a player that has positions that match any of the patterns.

-Since the players are also in an array in `gameState.players`, we can loop through that array, and then check each player against the winning pattern array.
+Since the players are also in an array in `gameState.players`, we can loop through that array, and check each player against the winning pattern array.
 If a player matches any of these patterns, we can change the game status to `WIN` and set that player as the winner in the results.

 Here is the code to do that: